Mixed messages and martial metaphors: Trump sows confusion about how to reopen the country

 The president has criticized Democratic governors as closing down too much, and now he has broken with Kemp as opening up too fast.

-He said first that he had the power to direct state-by-state opening, and then that governors were in charge of those decisions for themselves.
+He said first that he had the power to direct state-by-state openings, and then that governors were in charge of those decisions for themselves.

 Sixteen states have released plans for reopening, Vice President Pence said Thursday.
 Thirteen of those have incorporated the White House guidelines issued last week.
 Pence congratulated Missouri, Pennsylvania, Oregon and Idaho and did not mention Georgia or South Carolina, which also is lifting restrictions.

 Kemp initially followed what he said he thought were Trump’s wishes in devising a plan to open up sectors of the state’s economy beginning this week.
-Trump pulled the rug out from under Kemp on Wednesday, saying “I disagree strongly” with the governor’s plan, which Trump noted would not comply with the guidelines for a phased lifting of restrictions set by his coronavirus task force.
+Trump pulled the rug out from under him Wednesday, saying “I disagree strongly” with the governor’s plan, which Trump noted would not comply with the guidelines for a phased lifting of restrictions set by his coronavirus task force.

 “I think spas and beauty salons and tattoo parlors and barbershops in phase one — we’re going to have phase two very soon — is just too soon.
 I think it’s too soon,” Trump said.